ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-concepts.md

 # Introduction to DataFlow Automation with Apache NiFi Concepts

+## Introduction

+The concepts section is tailored toward enriching your hands-on experience in the labs.
+By the end of this section, you will be able to define NiFi, know how to create dataflows for specific use cases, acquire knowledge on how to build a NiFi DataFlow and become familiar with the core concepts of NiFi.
+The goal of this section is to help NiFi practitioners know how to use the NiFi documentation for their advantage.

 ## Outline
 - 1\.
 What is Apache NiFi?
 - 2\.
 Who Uses NiFi, and for what?